Reviewed on May 17, 2026 · By North York Guide Editorial

 What new Korean restaurants opened in North York in 2026?

-Bistro Mujae at 41 Spring Garden Ave is the most talked-about new Korean spot in North York, with a January 2026 TikTok video calling it "one of the most underrated Korean restaurants in Toronto."
+Bistro Mujae at 41 Spring Garden Ave is the most talked-about new Korean spot in North York, with a 2026 TikTok "honest review" video that drove North York food creators to it over several months.
 The menu leans premium-casual with grilled whole squid (tiger shrimp and mussels), boneless spicy Korean chicken stew with a DIY rice ball, and truffle chapchae.
-Omiwol on Yorkland Blvd was also featured in blogTO's Winterlicious 2026 roundup.
+Nakwon Kisa, which opened in July 2025, is the other big arrival — it imposed a daily customer limit by August 10, 2025.

 What Korean restaurants are near Yonge and Finch?